aarunibhugul/Getting-and-Cleaning-Data/README.md

 >

 =======================================================================================
-## My Work to this project: the instruction list to reproduce the tidy data set
+### Aim: R script to reproduce the tidy data set

-### Obtain the raw data sets and put them in the working directory (via Rstudio)
+### Obtain the raw data sets and put them in the current working directory

- * The following steps were performed in a PC running the operation system Window 8.1.
-   The data cleaning processes were performed in Rstudio with R version 3.1.0

    + download the raw data from the following website: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip